Germany Olympic football team: Division and unity (1948–1980)

 Following World War II, Germany were banned from the 1948 Olympics, but were back in 1952.
 By this point Germany was divided into three states – East Germany and the Saar protectorate having broken away, with what was left of the country commonly referred to as West Germany.
 Saar competed independently in 1952, but East Germany were unable to, and refused to represent a united German team.
 Consequently, the German Olympic team in 1952 was made up entirely of athletes from the west.
 The growth of professionalism in German football meant that the team they sent was no longer a senior national team squad, instead an amateur team.
 Despite this, Germany achieved their best result so far, reaching the semi-finals, where they were beaten by Yugoslavia.
 They lost 2–0 against Sweden in the bronze medal match.

 Political tension between East and West Germany increased over time and this had an effect on sports as well.
 For the 1956 Summer Olympics, the west's football association delayed the negotiations for the process of forming a combined team for such a long time that the east's representatives gave up and let West Germany nominate the complete team for the United Team of Germany.
 At the qualifying tournament, West Germany had a wild card and thus qualified.
-The team lost its initial game against the USSR and came 9th equal alongside the other two losers of the initial round.
+The team lost its initial game against the eventual champions USSR and came 9th equal alongside the other two losers of the initial round.

 Qualification games were held in 1960 and they are amongst the most bizarre games of football ever played by German teams, known as the "Geisterspiele" ("ghost games").
 It was the first time that East and West German football teams competed, and the games were held in East Berlin (West Germany won 2–0) and, one week later, in Düsseldorf (West Germany won 2–1).
 This thus qualified the West German team.
 The stadiums were all but empty, with access available to journalists and officials only; no spectators were given access.
 In the subsequent European qualifying tournament, the West German team was in group two with Poland and Finland.
 The top team would qualify and Poland was successful.